 Each May, one or two members of each organization are encouraged to attend the Planning Calendar Meeting.
 During this meeting, student organizations are given the first opportunity to reserve space in the Student Center and select other campus locations for their events.
 Student organization representatives should bring tentative event dates and spaces for the Planning Calendar Meeting so that they can be tentatively reserved for the upcoming year.
 While student organizations can reserve space at any time during the year, the best opportunity to reserve your first-choice space and time is during the spring Planning Calendar Meeting.
 If you or other members do not attend the spring Planning Calendar Meeting, room reservations can be made at any other time during the year.
 In order to reserve space, you will need to meet with your Program Coordinator, who will check space availability.
+Campus spaces can book quickly, so the sooner you meet with your Program Coordinator to reserve a space, the better.
+A majority of the time, you should meet with your Program Coordinator to reserve an event space versus sending an email; if there are any conflicts, you can take care of them right away.
 Student organizations should not book space through another office or department, or directly through Conference and Events.

 A space is only considered officially reserved once you have received an approved Event Clearance Form.
-Be prepared to meet with your Program Coordinator to discuss event details and space requirements.
+Be prepared to meet with your Program Coordinator to discuss event details and space requirements as needed.